 Best for: Solo Travellers + Budget Travellers (Couples and families)

 There are different types of hostels ranging from very basic to boutique.
 Yep, hostels have been evolving and are a great option for solo and budget travellers.
 Hostels were (and in some cases still are) over-packed bedrooms filled with bunk beds (maybe up to 20) and smelly backpackers but there are many choices out there now.
 Hostels nowadays offer private rooms for singles and couples and also family rooms as well as the cheaper dorm rooms but offer many services such as communal areas where you can meet fellow travellers, have kitchens for you to cook in or they have coffee shops and restaurants and can provide you with meals.
 Some can be found in great locations, near beaches, in the ski fields and in the ‘red’ centre.
-There are many hostels and they can be booked in advance such as one organization we use regularly Hostel World.

 Pros: Affordable.
 Meet fellow like-minded travellers.
 Provides conveniences such as laundry, wifi, kitchens.
 Usually in convenient locations to good transport networks.
 Some offer extra things like pools.